-Parent/Guardian Name Signature e Date Parent/Guardian Name Signature ∋ Date
+Parent/Guardian Name Cianoturo Dete Farent/Guarulan Name Signature Date

+Student Signature Date_____Date

-Student Signature Date Student ID
+Student ID

 Computer Use

 The USD 261 Haysville Public School district complies with federal and state Children's Internet Protection Act (CIPA) laws and promotes Internet safety for all students through a curriculum that addresses cyber bullying and appropriate interaction with other individuals on social networking websites and chat rooms.
 It shall be the responsibility of all members of the USD 261 Haysville Public school staff to educate, supervise and monitor appropriate usage of the online computer network and access to the Internet in accordance with the CIPA laws.